BA Theatre and Italian (22FF)

-This degree combines theatre with the study of Italian language, art, and culture, which have had a lasting impact on Western civilization.
+This degree combines theatre with the study of Italian language, art, and culture, which have had a lasting impact on Western civilisation.
 Italian is one of the most studied languages in the world and is spoken worldwide by the Italian diaspora.
 The course offers an enriching experience with exciting intellectual challenges and a range of options that will allow you to pursue your own interests.

 Both departments encourage strong synergy between research and teaching, resulting in a vibrant learning environment as staff incorporate new research into their classes.

 The theatre course will allow you to develop your understanding and practical skills by exploring critical and historical frameworks alongside practical workshops.
-There are opportunities to engage with professional theatre makers and our museum-accredited archive, the Theatre Collection.
+There are opportunities to engage with professional theatre-makers and our museum-accredited archive, the Theatre Collection.